 Does anyone else know where to get Macross II designs in kit form, to include 3D prints?
 (Besides of course the Bandai & B-Club VF-2SS/VF-2JA & Gigamesh.) http://www.macross2.net/m3/macross2/macross2-index.html I've only found them from one source with 1/200 scale being possible for the Destroids.
 Of course it's nice to get the powered suits in 1/100 or 1/144 scale to display alongside various model/resin kits.
 A friend of mine is currently working on the Meltrandi Powered Suit & has done the Destroid Giant Monster amongst others.
 He primarily focuses on smaller scales, but perhaps with enough interest something larger will be produced.
 If you're interested in learning more, please consider joining: The Mecha Factory on Facebook https://www.facebook.com/groups/130296881050548/

-"Botoru Battalion" Nosjadeul Ger, which is a color variation of the toy that Matchbox did to represent the Quaedluun Rau.
+From the album: My Macross Collection"Botoru Battalion" Nosjadeul Ger, which is a color variation of the toy that Matchbox did to represent the Quaedluun Rau.
 But their other "Quadrano Battalion" colorway was the SDFM colorway for the male armors.
 Confusing, but it's a nice toy if you can pick it up for $20 or less.
 And by 'toy', I do mean 'toy': colorful, imaginative, sturdy, but not a collector model concerned with slavish attention to its source material.
 The box photos don't do the toy justice, unfortunately.
 I'd have probably bought one in the 80s if the prototype model didn't look so shabby and the box art (in this instance) look so rough & juvenile.

 © Ray "AcroRay" Miller